 You’ve checked the label, you’re confident you have pet-safe weed killers and pesticides, and you’ve decided today is eviction day for those weeds or creepy crawlies.
 Pet-safe weed killers and pesticides or not, you need to observe some precautions.
 Remember, a chemical is a chemical.
 You need to keep your pets as safe as possible.

 - Read the instructions.
 Every product has a specific amount for proper use.
 Too much doesn’t make it work better or faster, but it WILL increase the safety risk.

 - Keep your pets out of the area.
 If you’re working outside, your pets need to stay inside.
 Pet-safe or not, you don’t want them to ingest these products.

 - Avoid wind.
 The wind will carry your product where you DON’T want it.
-A lot of these products aren’t specific – they target plants, in general.
+A lot of pet-safe weed killers aren’t specific.
 Unless you’re aiming to destroy the entire lawn (not likely), wait for a day without wind.
 Besides, do you want to bathe in the weed killer or pesticide?
 Probably not.

 - Avoid wet days.
 This isn’t a safety issue, just an effectiveness issue.
 Water dilutes chemicals.
 Using a product when rain is sitting on the plant wastes your time and effort.

 - Keep your pets away for 24 hours.
 Most of these compounds need time to take effect.
 Unless the label specifies how long to keep pets out of the area, 24 hours is your best bet.

 No one likes weeds.
 Even if you don’t mind insects and arachnids, odds are you don’t appreciate it when they invade your house.
 You want to keep these invaders at bay, but you don’t want to risk your pets or yourself.
 Luckily, there are manufacturers out there heeding the call for pet-safe weed killers and pesticides.